F

 If you are fired from your job and a reason is given, you will need to show some other form of illegal activity to prove wrongful termination.
 If the firing occurred while your employer was slandering you or making false claims about you, then you likely have a case for wrongful termination.
 When an employer makes false statements about an employee they fired it can hurt the person’s chances of finding new employment.

-Breach of Fair Dealing and Good Faith
+Breach Of Fair Dealing and Good Faith

 There are some unfair employment practices that employees are not allowed to fire employees using.
 Two of those are fair dealing and good faith.
 If there has been a breach of either of these, you could have a case for wrongful termination.
 For example, if your employer fails to pay you for the sales commission you earned, this is a breach of fair dealing.
 The same can be said if the employer created a reason simply to fire you or if you were misled about a potential promotion or about the wages you will be paid.